 If you don't want to hide a key outside, another option is to give a spare key to a trusted friend or neighbor.
 This way, if you ever get locked out, you can just ask them to let you into your home.

 3. Replace your deadbolt with a keyless lock

 A third option is to use a keyless entry system, such as a keypad lock or a smart lock.
 Keyless entry systems don't require a physical key, so you'll never have to worry about getting locked out again.

 So, there you have it.
-Whether you're locked out of your home or just want to be prepared in case of an emergency, now you know how to unlock a deadbolt from the outside without a key.
+Whether you're locked out of your home or just want to be prepared in case of an emergency, now you know how to unlock a deadbolt without a key.

-we've discussed four methods including lock picking, lock bumping, drilling the lock, or breaking a nearby window.
-If all else fails, you can always call a locksmith.
+We discussed four methods, including lock picking, lock bumping, drilling the lock, or breaking a nearby window.
+Some of these techniques might not work against high-security door locks, in which case you can always call a locksmith.

 Prevent getting locked out in the future by hiding a key outside, giving a spare key to a friend or neighbor, or upgrading to a keyless entry system.

 We hope you never need to use this information, but it's always good to be prepared!